AbhijeetSinghRao/WaterIntakeReminder/README.md

-# WaterIntakeReminder
+# drinkWaterReminder
-This tool acts a reminder for the water intake for a individual.
+A simple cool app to track your water intake.